Ravbug/TanksUnrealOld/README.md

 1. Ensure you have the software listed above installed on your computer.
 2. Download this repository as a zip (faster than cloning)
 3. Unzip the archive
+### Editor only
-4. Open the .uproject and compile now if it asks
+4. Open the `.uproject` and compile now if it asks
 5. Play!
+### From IDE
+4. Right-click the `.uproject` file in the Finder/File Explorer and press `Generate Xcode/Visual Studio Project`
+   - If this option is not visible, open the `.uproject` and go to `File->Generate Xcode/Visual Studio Project`
+5. Press the Compile and Run button in your IDE (CMD+R in Xcode, green Run button in VS)
+6. Play!

 ## Issues
-This is a side project for me, so I don't put a lot of effort ensuring it works for everyone.
-However, if you do find an issue, use the [Issues](https://github.com/Ravbug/TanksUE4/issues) section of this repository to report it.
+If you find an issue, use the [Issues](https://github.com/Ravbug/TanksUE4/issues) section of this repository to report it.
 Be sure to include specifically what the issue is, as well as what you've done to try to fix it.
 The more information you include, the better.
+However, I may not be able to fix it quickly.

 ## To Do
 My list of tasks for this project, semi sorted by importance:
-Goal is to reach parity with the Unity game, and perhaps extend on it
+Goal is to reach parity with the Unity game, and perhaps extend on it.
 - [x] Add unified tank controller class
 - [x] Tank recoloring and spawnpoint customization
 - [x] Tank knockback when hit